IasonasPs/Narayana-s-cows-sequence/README.md

 This behavior is typically modeled by the equation y = a * e^(bx), where a and b are constants. or more specifically P(t)= P0 * e^(rt)

-where : P(t) is the population at time t
+where : P(t) is the population at time t ,
-		P0 is the initial population
+		P0 is the initial population ,
-		r is the growth rate
+		r is the growth rate ,
-		t is the time elapsed  (or the number of iterations from a discrete perspective)
+		t is the time elapsed  (or the number of iterations from a discrete perspective).